Caring, dedicated faculty members

 Department of Biology Chair

 Dr. Mullin’s research is primarily focused on behavior and community ecology involving species of reptiles and amphibians.
 Dr. Mullin holds a B.A. from the University of California at Berkley, an M.S. from the University of South Florida and a Ph.D. from the University of Memphis.
 He is the coeditor of Snakes: Ecology & Conservation and the current editor of Herpetologica.

-Dr. Brian Oswald holds a Ph.D. in forestry, wildlife and range sciences from the University of Idaho; a Master of Science in fire ecology from Northern Arizona University; and a Bachelor of Science in forestry from Michigan State University.
-His research interests include fire ecology and management, silviculture, community ecology and classification and silvopasture and agroforestry.
-He is a Certified Forester with the Society of American Foresters.
-He was named Northern Arizona University School of Forestry Distinguished Alumnus in 2009.
-Dr. Oswald is a recipient of the SFA Foundation’s Faculty Achievement Award for Excellence in Research, SFA’s top award in research.
-He was named Regents Professor at SFA in 2012 and was named to the University of Idaho’s Alumni Association Hall of Fame in 2016.
-Furthermore, he received the Carl Schenck Award from the Society of American Foresters, the most prestigious teaching award from that organization.
+Dr. Brian Oswald earned a doctorate in forestry, wildlife and range sciences from the University of Idaho, a Master of Science in fire ecology from Northern Arizona University and a Bachelor of Science in forestry from Michigan State University.
+His research interests include fire ecology and management, silviculture, community ecology and classification, and silvopasture and agroforestry.

 Laura Rectenwald is a licensed professional geoscientist in Texas and Louisiana.
 Her particular areas of expertise include Texas Risk Reduction Program Assessments, industrial regulatory compliance audits, soil and groundwater remediation projects and litigation support.
 She obtained a Master of Science environmental science from Baylor University and a Ph.D. in forestry from SFA.